pdimens/harpy/docs/imputation.md

 ## Parameter file
+Typically, one runs STITCH multiple times, exploring how results vary with different model parameters.
+The solution Harpy uses for this is to have the user provide a tab-delimited dataframe file where the columns are the 5 STITCH model parameters and the rows are the values for those parameters.
 The parameter file is required and can be created manually or with `harpy impute --init`.
 If created using harpy, the resulting file includes largely meaningless values that you will need to adjust for your study.
 The parameter must follow a particular format:
 - tab or comma delimited